Home Compare ADS.DE vs TUI1.DE

 adidas vs TUI: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with TUI carrying a narrow edge on stability. adidas still has the edge on stability, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with adidas carrying a narrow edge on growth.
+TUI still leads on profitability and valuation, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 Trajectory Similarity